w3c/wot-thing-description/explainer/Explainer.md

 ## Example

-To make the discussion concrete, here is an example TD for an IoT-enable lamp.
+To make the discussion concrete, here is an example TD for an IoT-enabled lamp.
 An explanation follows the example:

 ```json